jekyllgrim/ZScript_Basics/09_Custom_functions.md

 }
 ```

-In this version of the function the default values are 0 and they're treated as an instruction to use default values for the actor: unless you specify values for `health`, `speed` and `scale` explicitly, the spawned actor will simply use its own default values.
+In this version of the function the default values are 0 and they're treated as an instruction to use default values for the actor: unless you specify values for `health`, `speed` and `scale` explicitly, the spawned actor will simply use its own default values (as provided in its `Default` block).
 So, for example, if you spawn a Mancubus instead of a Cacodemon, it'll have Mancubus' default `health` value; same goes for `scale` and `speed`.

-It's up to you which arguments to make optional and which to leave compulsory (in `SpawnBabyUniversal()` above the only non-optional argument is `spawnclass`—the name of the actor to spawn); the only rule to remember is that non-optional arguments should be defined *first*—you can't have non-optional arguments defined after optional ones.
+It's up to you which arguments to make optional and which to leave compulsory (in `SpawnBabyUniversal()` above the only non-optional argument is `spawnclass`—the type of the actor to spawn); the only rule to remember is that non-optional arguments should be defined *first*—you can't have non-optional arguments defined after optional ones.

 You can notice that this function doesn't actually cover everything we used in CacoSingleDad originally (such as modifying the baby's `floatspeed`), but you can easily expand it.
 It will also only work on actors that actually have a `baby` variable defined—so, if you want to create multiple custom functions, it may be a good idea to put them all inside your own version of the base Actor class and have your classes inherit from it.

-A note on **function names**: you can give your functions any names you like, but in general it's a good idea to not use DECORATE's naming convention (which would be `A_FunctionName`) simply to avoid confusing yourself: this way you'll be able to tell at a glance that it's not a DECORATE function.
-However, it *can* be a good idea to use some sort of a custom prefix, such as your mod's initials.
+A note on **function names**: you can give your functions any names you like.
+It's considered somewhat traditional to use the `A_` prefix for **action** functions (a later section of this chapter explains what these are), and not use it otherwise.
+You may also use a custom prefix, like the abbreviation for your mod.
+Just make sure the name is sensible and not overly long.

 ### Non-void functions and return values